Eisah-Jones/Farmer-John/docs/status.md

 This is how our buffer is saved during the training process:
 ```
+# s  = previous state
+# a  = action taken from previous state
+# r  = reward from taking action
+# s1 = resulting state from action
+# d  = whether or not the agent has completed mission
 episodeBuffer.add(np.reshape(np.array([s, a, r, s1, d]), [1, 5]))
 ```

 As we wrap up the pathfinding portion of the project we are beginning to build and train the neural network for planting and harvesting decisions.
 This network will receive the content of each plot and agent inventory contents as an array of integers.
 We are in the last stages of finalizing a model and reward functions.